viking-samurai/viking-samurai/README.md

       Building businesses and supporting entrepreneurship in my local community.

 - 🌱 I’m currently learning ...
-      Everything in JavaScript.
-From writing in vanilla JavaScript, through to Node.js.
+      Everything in PHP.
+From writing in vanilla PHP, through to frameworks like Laravel and Symfony.

+- 👽 I write code in ...
+      vanilla JavaScript, MERN stack, PHP, mySQL.

 - 💞️ I’m looking to collaborate on ...
-      Front-end projects, particularly in areas which support local small businesses.
+      Local businesses and Canadian businesses.

 - 📫 How to reach me ...
       Through my contact info at www.projectmuse.ca.